kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/Glue/redshift-loader-job.md

  * STS Endpoint

 2. **Security Group:**
- * Inbound rule for Redshift and a self-referencing rule 3.**IAM Role**
+ * Inbound rule for Redshift and a self-referencing inbound rule

+3. **IAM Role**
  * We'll use the same IAM role that we're using for `redshift-loader-job`.

 ### Connection creation
 * Select Amazon Redshift as the Data Source.
-* Select your Redshift Cluster, Database,provide credentials and IAM role.
+* Select your Redshift Cluster, Database, provide credentials and IAM role.
-* Finally review and create.
+* Finally, review and create.
 * After successful creation, test your connection.